 Elastic Email is being used by lots of different people.
 We have great enterprises, small ambitious businesses, and talented freelancers all across the world, who are a part of our platform.

 Without them, we would have a really hard time making it work.
 Showing appreciation is really important to us.
-That’s why we wanted to give you a case example, who is using our products, and why.
+That’s why we wanted to give you a case example of a business that is using our products and why.

 What is DailyStep?

-DailyStep English is an online English learning system, providing both daily audio lessons and other kinds of English courses to subscribers.
-DailyStep English launched in 2008 by Jane - the founder.
+DailyStep English is an online English learning system providing both daily audio lessons and other kinds of English courses to subscribers.
+DailyStep English was launched in 2008 by Jane - the founder.

 Jane runs many aspects of the website herself – so you could call her a solopreneur– although there are several other members on the team now.
-DailyStep.com has an excellent developer called Vijay, admin and email assistance from Brodie and Brendan - Jane’s husband who helps to write and record some of the lessons.
-Apart from that, DailyStep.com expands and contracts as needed – sometimes there is a team of professional actors to voice the materials, sometimes there is someone for a few months to help with creating content.
-Additionally, she’s very mobile - working using mobile, tablet, laptop and of course - microphone.
+DailyStep.com has an excellent developer called Vijay in admin, email assistance from Brodie and Brendan and Jane’s husband who helps to write and record some of the lessons.
+Apart from that, DailyStep.com expands and contracts as needed – sometimes there is a team of professional actors to voice the materials, and sometimes there is someone for a few months to help with creating content.
+Additionally, she’s very mobile - working using mobile, tablet, laptop, and of course, microphone.